Back to all guides

 The envelope is not a flat decoration.
 The flap becomes the hinge, the envelope body becomes the moving cover, and the blank area underneath becomes private writing space.

-Closed, it reads as a quiet envelope on the page.
-Lift it, and it becomes a second writing surface: a private note, a date record, a small story, a hidden list, or the part of the memory that feels too long for the visible spread.
+Closed, the page stays quiet.
+Lift the envelope and it can reveal a private sentence, date record, short story, hidden list, or the part of the memory too long for the visible spread.

-Use a light envelope around 7 x 10 cm, tape only the flap to scrap paper, leave the envelope body free, and write one hidden line underneath.
+Use a light envelope around 7 x 10 cm, dry-fit the lift, attach only the flap to scrap paper, keep adhesive off the crease, and write one hidden line underneath after the hinge moves cleanly.

 Before you attach anything, decide what job the envelope is doing.
 A flip works best when the envelope acts as a cover for something on the page.
 If the main need is to hold loose pieces, choose a pocket instead.

-Use a flip You want to hide one note, caption, duplicate photo, or short reflection.
-The reader lifts the envelope once, reads the reveal, and closes it flat.
+Use a flip You want to hide one note, caption, photo print, small date record, or short reflection.
+The reader lifts the envelope once, reads the reveal, and closes it flat without removing anything.

-Use a pocket You need to store loose receipts, cards, tags, or several scraps.
+Use a pocket You need to store receipt slips, cards, tags, or several loose scraps that will be pulled out repeatedly.
 A pocket carries loose pieces better than a moving hinged cover.

 Use a foldout You need more writing room than the envelope can comfortably cover.
 A foldout gives the long story its own surface instead of crowding the hidden area.